-Uniforms:
+UNIFORMS:

 Navy Blue, White and Gold are the colours of HillSide Christian College.
-The uniform reflects these colours, and it is required that all students wear the uniform while at school and also at some afterhours, official College functions.
+The uniform reflects these colours, and it is required that all students wear the uniform while at school and also at some after-hours, official College functions.
 Please refer to the specific Uniform Policy Booklet for more detail.

 Please note uniform ordering is performed online.
-The process is communicated to parents via the Skoolbag App.
+The process is communicated to parents via the SEQTA ENGAGE and the Skoolbag App.
 The online link for PermaPleat uniform orders is:

-https://hillsidechristiancollege.permapleat.com.au/shop/
+https://hillsidechristiancollege.permapleat.com.a u/shop/